 When many families have a new baby, they often invest in gear like strollers, cribs, baby swings, and other baby goods.
 As the baby ages out of using those items, parents will start getting rid of them.

 On the flip side, many new parents are looking for discounted baby furniture and equipment, so products like these can be a great niche for flipping.

 This is a great niche to work within if you know auto parts well.
 You can source car parts for cheap or free from places like junkyards and garage sales and then resell them at a nice profit.

 For the book lovers out there, remember that book sets can increase in value and be a good market to work in.
 Individual used books are also good for flipping, but you generally won’t make a lot of money per book.
 If you can flip a large volume of books every month, then a full-time income is definitely within reach.

-Book sets tend to get a lot more money, because it can be hard to find books in a series together in a set, especially if they are older series.
+Book sets tend to get a lot more money because it can be hard to find a complete series, especially if it’s older.